ravikinha/markdownproject/assets/markdown/NOTIFICATION_PROJECT_DOCUMENTATION.md

 - **🔄 All App States** - Detects notification taps when app is killed, in background, or foreground
 - **🔌 Plugin Integration** - Works seamlessly with `flutter_local_notifications`

+### Version 2.1.0 Features (Latest)

+- **🔄 Real-time Navigation** - Automatically navigates when notification is tapped while app is running
+- **🎯 Dynamic Routing** - `onNotificationLaunch` callback works for both initial launch and runtime taps
+- **📡 Event Stream Support** - `getNotificationStream()` method for listening to notification events
+- **🎨 Custom Tap Handler** - `onNotificationTap` callback for custom handling of runtime notification taps
+- **🚀 Enhanced Navigation** - Better navigator handling with retry logic for MaterialApp and GetMaterialApp
+- **📦 Better Example** - Reorganized example app with multiple screens and organized file structure

+### Version 2.0.0 Features

+- **🎉 MaterialApp/GetMaterialApp Support** - Accepts `MaterialApp` or `GetMaterialApp` instances
+- **✨ Zero Native Setup** - Plugin handles all native code automatically - no need to modify MainActivity or AppDelegate
+- **🚀 GetX Navigation** - Full support for GetX navigation with `GetMaterialApp`
+- **🎯 Simplified API** - Pass your existing `MaterialApp` or `GetMaterialApp` widget
+- **🔧 Better Integration** - Works seamlessly with existing app structure without code duplication
+- **📦 Self-Contained** - All native implementation in plugin itself - works for all projects out of the box

 ### Version 1.1.0 Features

 - **🎨 SwiftFlutterMaterial Widget** - Automatic notification-based routing widget